 Some designers and gardeners like to mix Copper Beech with Green Beech in a hedge to give what is called a ‘harlequin’ effect, this can be very effective (we have included a photo in the gallery), especially in late spring when the fresh green and rich purple colours contrast beautifully.
 Because both types have the same growth rate the hedge can be maintained without one type of Beech out competing the other.
 (The whole hedge will revert back to being coppery-brown in Winter)

-Purple (and Green) Beech are a great choice for planting next to a road, Beech hedges will provide privacy all year round like an evergreen hedge but the brown winter leaves aren’t affected by salt spray, unlike many evergreen species such as Laurel or Leylandii.
+Purple (and Green) Beech are a great choice for planting next to a road, Beech hedge plants will provide privacy all year round like an evergreen hedge but the brown winter leaves aren’t affected by salt spray, unlike many evergreen species such as Laurel or Leylandii.

 Copper Beech hedges can be kept to any size from as small as 60cm up to many metres and so are suitable for many situations and purposes.